Select Page

 Please refer to the following resources for more information on applying to maths courses at Oxford and Cambridge.

-Attached: Recommended Readings for Engineering Courses
+Attached: Recommended Readings for Oxbridge Engineering Courses

 The Department of Engineering at Cambridge officially recommends 33 readings.
 These readings have been selected by former engineering students to broaden their perspective in the field of engineering rather than being mandatory readings for engineering courses.
 Therefore, purchasing these books is unnecessary before entering the University of Cambridge.